kmace999/rock-paper-scissors-exercise/README.md

 # rock-paper-scissors-exercise

-#MAKE THIS WHOLE THING LOOK NICE WITH THE RIGHT TEXT FILE CODE
+Navigate to the rock-paper-scissors-exercise repository from your local Git Hub Desktop client in the command line [ex: Git Bash, Command Prompt, etc.].
+The below code is an example, so make sure it reflects your depository's unique address.
+`cd ~/Documents/GitHub/rock-paper-scissors-exercise`

-#how to set up the game environment
+## Setting up the game environment
-# run this code in your command line [e.g. Git Bash] software to set up the game's
-# environment the first time you play

-#navigate to the address of the repository in your command line
-####"cd ~Documents/" #complete this and make this your actual address

-######pip install -r requirements.txt

-#do this the first time only
+The first time you play this game (and only the first time), you need to create a new environment, and name it something like "my-game-env".
-######"conda create -n my-game-env python=3.8"
+`conda create -n my-game-env python=3.8`

-#do this activate the new environment
-#or to get back to the previously created environment
+This code will also install Python 3.8 into this new environment.
+To navigate to this environment or return to it in the future, use the below code.
-######"conda activate my-game-env"
+`conda activate my-game-env`

-#to edit your USER_NAME
-#- navigate to the root directory of the local rock-paper-scissors-exercise repository
+When activating the environment for the first time, you have to install the required packages listed in the requirements.txt file in the repository.
+(You only need to do this the first time you setup this environment.)
+`pip install -r requirements.txt`

+##Playing Rock, Paper, Scissors
+To play the game, run the below code, and follow the in-game instructions.
+Have fun!
+`python game.py`

+##Customizing your username
-#- create a new file called ".env"
+Create a new file called ".env"
-#EXAMPLE CODE

-#- redefine the variable USER_NAME to reflect your chosen name

-#EXAMPLE CODE
-#####USER_NAME="Remy Ratatouille"
+`> .env`
+The required package for this game python-dotenv allows the user to enter a secret username that is displayed in the game but not visible when looking through the root depository.
+To change your username, open the new .env file in your text editor (example below), `atom .env` and enter your chosen username.
+`USER_NAME = "Remy Ratatouille"`

-#files included
+#Files included
-#game.py [python script for the rock, paper, scissors game]
+- README.md
+- requirements.txt
+- game.py